eliotmuirgrid/iguanax/README.md

 I will get around to fixing that and there will be a Mozilla 2.0 licensed version of Iguana X when I have had time to make something which actually works stably in production.
 Until that point I am recommending all my customers use either Iguana 6.1.5 or Iguana 6.2 if they are doing something serious.
 Iguana X is a lot of fun to play with and it looks much prettier!
+But it's not so fun if you actually expect it to stay up and running and not lose your data.

 Go to [www.interfaceware.com](https://www.interfaceware.com).
 For more information.